EvictionLab/eviction-lab-website/content/updates/blog/how-local-leaders-are-stemming-the-eviction-crisis/index.md

 ---

 The outcomes of the more than seven million eviction cases filed in America each year can be radically different depending on where they happen.
-The experience of a tenant in Philadelphia, where there are currently 4 filings per 100 renter households, could vary greatly from a tenant in Las Vegas, where this rate is in double digits.
-This difference often relies on the policies and initiatives that elected officials have created.
+The experience of a tenant in {{< smartlink "Philadelphia" "https://evictionlab.org/eviction-tracking/philadelphia-pa/" >}}, where there are currently 4 filings per 100 renter households, could vary greatly from a tenant in
+{{< smartlink "Las Vegas" "https://evictionlab.org/eviction-tracking/las-vegas-nv/" >}}, where this rate is in double digits.
+This difference often relies on the policies and initiatives that localities have created.

 Many cities are promoting eviction diversion programs and mediation initiatives.
 Others are trying to increase their capacity to offer legal aid.
-And, in some instances, schools are getting involved, trying to avoid the negative consequences of evictions on their students.
+And, in some instances, schools are getting involved, to avoid the negative consequences of evictions on their students.

 While advocates prepare for
 {{< smartlink "cuts in housing and social safety programs" "https://stateline.org/2025/06/16/housing-advocates-worry-states-cant-fill-rental-aid-gaps-if-trump-cuts-go-through/" >}}